poteto/no.lol/content/blog/2020-05-11-this-time-is-different/index.md

 Instead of seeing code as a rigid structure, like a building, think of your software as a living thing.
 Every project changes and grows over time, and they are rarely the same.
 And like things that constantly change, software is never finished.
 It just gets released.

-> "We are simply never going to realize a state of software nirvana where everything is supremely satisfying." - [Mark Slee](http://mcslee.com/)
+> "We are simply never going to realize a state of software nirvana where everything is supremely satisfying.
+That’s an important emotional realization.
+The fundamental reward of an improvement process is the experience of betterment, not some mythical destination." - [Mark Slee](http://mcslee.com/)

 ---